I'm Nevets: Nerd, cinephile, TV-junkie, bookworm, gamer, and slacker extraordinaire.

 If you love movies and are just itching for a way to know more about them, then you've come to the right place, film fanatics!
 Today we're going to get down to the nitty-gritty of just exactly what it takes to start you on the road to becoming a true-blue movie aficionado.
 Don't worry, it's easier than it sounds.

-Remember, though, this is only meant to be a beginners guide, guys; I can't watch the movies for you and I certainly can't force you to enjoy them.
+Remember, though, this is only meant to be a beginner's guide, guys; I can't watch the movies for you and I certainly can't force you to enjoy them.
 You're on your own there.
-But what I can do is lead you in the right direction of what you need to learn, tips on how you can learn it, and maybe point you to a few particular great movies, books, and websites that may help you get the ball rolling on your way to becoming the ultimate movie nerd.
+But what I can do is lead you in the right direction of what you need to learn, tips on how you can learn it, and maybe point you to a few particularly great movies, books, and websites that may help you get the ball rolling on your way to becoming the ultimate movie nerd.

 And, boy, is it worth it!
 Perhaps the greatest art form of the modern age, movies embody all that's great in the world of media.
 All rolled into one, we get beautiful visuals, gorgeous music, thought-provoking stories, parables on morality, commentaries on society, insights into history, and so much more.
 Not to mention, they're just really friggin' fun to watch; so why wouldn't you want to learn more about them?